Skip to content

 redis

-Stores the session in an external instance of redis.
+Stores the session in an external instance of Redis-compatible cache (Redis, Valkey).
 Use the following parameters to configure the connection to redis.

-flamingo.session.redis.url: redis://:my-secret-password@my-redis/0 # full URL (can be used instead of host, password, database)
+flamingo.session.redis.url: redis://my-user:my-secret-password@my-redis/0 # full URL (can be used instead of host, username, password, database)

 flamingo.session.redis.host: my-redis # hostname